quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

 ## 📌 Strategy Overview

-This table provides a comprehensive summary of the trading strategy based on real data, covering both long and short trades.
+This table provides a comprehensive summary of the trading strategy performance based on real data, covering both long and short trades.

 Key performance metrics include **(Backtested Period : From April 2007 to June 2025)**:
 - **Sharpe Ratio** : **1.4671**